google/go-cloud/internal/website/content/howto/docstore/open-collection.md

 document store provider.
 Every document store provider is a little different, but the Go CDK lets you interact with all of them using the [`*docstore.Collection`][] type.

+While every provider has the concept of a primary key that uniquely distinguishes a document in a collection, each one specifies that key in its own way.
+To be portable, Docstore requires that the key be part of the document's contents.
+When you open a collection using one of the functions described here, you specify how to find the provider's primary key in the document.

 [`*docstore.Collection`]: https://godoc.org/gocloud.dev/internal/docstore#Collection

 <!--more-->